gooddata/gooddata-ui-sdk/dev_docs/contributing.md

 - `feat` - A new feature
 - `fix` - A bug fix of existing feature
-- `build` - Changes that affect the build system or auxiliary tools and libraries such as eslint or prettier
+- `build` - Changes that affect the build system or auxiliary tools and libraries such as eslint or oxfmt
 - `ci` - Changes to our CI configuration files and scripts
 - `docs` - Documentation changes, JSDoc, comments, changelog
 - `perf` - A code change that improves performance